 In 2000 Caldwell-Spartin was acquired by VCG, Inc., developer of another recruiting software (or applicant tracking software), WebPAS.
 Through the tumult of changes in management and management style and vision and direction, I stayed for the ride.
-VCG continued the development of StaffSuite, then began the development and introduction of a new staffing and recruiting software, Pointwing (boy, that’s a story I’ll have to talk about sometime).
+VCG continued the development of StaffSuite, then began the development and introduction of a new staffing and recruiting software, Pointwing (boy, that’s a story!).
 Through it all I continued to manage and create VCG’s marketing strategy, branding, public relations, positioning, website SEO and SEM, and much more.
 Always learning, I implemented email marketing campaigns, lead tracking, and site analytics to better understand how content drove site traffic and lead conversions.

 I love new challenges.
 So, for the new Bond International Software, Inc. I began creating a new and consistent branding and messaging for the organization and its staffing and recruiting software — including the newly introduced AdaptSuite staffing software.
 As the internet became the primary focus for marketing, I played a key role in developing the websites and content (blog articles and whitepapers) to drive website traffic and branding.
 For sales and marketing, I selected and implemented a new marketing Customer Relationship Management system based on Microsoft CRM.
 This was so successful that it was eventually deployed throughout Bond’s entire international organization.
 Further, I selected and implemented an integrated marketing automation system with MS CRM, ClickDimensions, to further manage and help to achieve Bond’s marketing goals.